sneivandt/dotfiles/README.md

 ## Root user

-This installation will potentially override many in $HOME.
-The installation will not proceed if run as root to protect root configuration.
+This installation will potentially override many files in $HOME.
+The installation will not run as root to protect root configuration.
 If you would like to force the install to run as root you must provide the command line flag "--allow-root".

     ./setup.sh install --allow-root